Utah vs. Stanford NCAA Football Odds, Plays and Insights | November 5, 2021

 Over/Under Insights

-- Utah and its opponents have combined to put up more than 54 points in five of seven games this season.
+- Stanford's games have gone over 54 points in five of eight chances this season.

 - The Utes and their opponents score an average of 52.6 points per game, 1.4 fewer than Friday's total.